SonyCSLParis/pesto/README.md

 ### Command-line interface

 This package includes a CLI as well as pretrained models.
-In order to use it, type in a terminal:
+To use it, type in a terminal:
 ```shell
 pesto my_file.wav
 ```